stinkyBootsLLC/tenant-portal-2/README.md

 ## Project status

-I will no longer be working on this project.
+This project is complete and I will no longer be working on this project.